 The use of humanistic techniques also contributes to better clinical learning.
 A major component of humanistic training is the use of anatomic models, which closely simulate the human body, and other learning aids.
 Initially working with models rather than with clients allows participants to learn and practise new skills in a simulated setting.
-This reduces stress for the participant as well as risk skill or activity of injury and discomfort skill of activity to the client.
-Thus, effective use of models (humanistic approach) is an important factor in improving the quality of clinical training and, ultimately, service provision.
-Before a participant performs a clinical procedure with a client, tw vo learning activities should occur:
+This reduces stress for the participant as well as risk of injury and discomfort to the client.
+Thus, effective use of models